rahulk789/rahulk789.github.io/pages/content/md/Chess.md

  unfortunately thats like saying, alcohol in moderation is fine.
 Chess is additive.
  With all that said, if i tell you to play chess, consider that I hate you to the core XD.
 Although not everyone would share the same opinion as me, but at least Paul Morphy does.
 With that I shall end this blog with his lovely quote.
-Thanks for reading.i
+Thanks for reading.
+\
 >The ability to play chess is the sign of a gentleman.
 The ability to play chess well is the sign of a wasted life \
 >-Paul Morphy